Outcome statement

 Make sure your workforce strategy includes processes to:

-- identify the skills, qualifications and competencies your workers need to deliver safe and quality care* and services.
-Make sure these relate to what older people receiving care need and want.
+- identify the skills, qualifications and competencies your workers need to deliver safe and quality care and services.
+Make sure these relate to what older people receiving care need, want and can expect under the Statement of Rights.
 It’s important to understand older people’s clinical needs (Outcome 5.4).
 This includes the supports they need to eat and drink safely (Outcome 6.4).
 Workers’ skills and competencies must meet these needs.

-- identify the number and mix of skilled workers you need to provide the care and services that meets the older people’s needs (Outcome 2.8).
+- identify the number and mix of skilled workers you need to provide the care and services that meets the older people’s needs (Outcome 2.8) and meets your legislative obligations.
 To do this, consider:

 - the number of older people you’re caring for